 6. QuickReader for iPad, iPhone

 How does it help?
-Whereas other applications under review here focus upon a wide range and format of texts available nowadays, QuickReader (view in app store) turns its attention solely to books within your collection.
+Whereas other speed reading apps listed in this review focus upon a wide range and format of texts available, QuickReader (view in app store) turns its attention solely to books within your collection.
 Or rather books the app can add to your collection.